 “With the challenges we face today with pollution and climate change, it’s important to open up the kids’ minds to the clean energy sector.”— Jeff Talsky, Science Teacher at Challenger Middle School

 Students compete in 4 categories; speed, design, originality and construction, which lead to an overall points winner.
-This year’s winning team which featured the car, “Dan II,” took home the overall prize after placing first in 3 of the 4 categories.
-Sullivan Solar Power is proud to sponsor the overall winners as they travel to Orlando, FL next month to represent Southern California in the National competition.
+This year’s winning team which featured the car, “Chicken Potpie Rats,” took home the overall prize after accumulating the most points in 4 categories.
+Sullivan Solar Power is proud to sponsor the overall winners as they travel to Atlanta, GA next month to represent Southern California in the National competition.

-The 2018 Junior Solar Sprint is this Saturday, May 19th at Olivenhain Pioneer Elementary School located at 8000 Calle Acervo, Carlsbad, CA 92009.
-Check in starts at 7:30 a.m.
+The 2018 Junior Solar Sprint was held on May 19th at Olivenhain Pioneer Elementary School.